-Big Ranch Farms is located in Napa and open daily (except Monday) from 10am to 6pm.
+Big Ranch Farms is located in Napa and open Wednesday through Sunday from 10am to 6pm.
 The farmstand added perennials this year to help attract hummingbirds and butterflies to customers’ backyards!
 Learn more.

 Meet California’s Cheese Makers and take a farm tour to learn about the variety of cheeses made in California.
 You can view maps and lists of cheese makers throughout the state and find out whether they’re open to the public on a regular basis or by appointment.
 There’s also a list of cheese-making classes and interesting FAQs about cheese.